 The District provides retirement, disability, and death benefits for all of its full-time employees through a non-traditional defined benefit pension plan in the statewide Texas County and District Retirement System (TCDRS).
 The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system consisting of more than 830 non-traditional defined benefit pension plans.
-TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
-The CAFR is available at www.tcdrs.org.
+TCDRS in the aggregate issues an annual comprehensive financial report (ACFR) on a calendar year basis.
+The ACFR is available at www.tcdrs.org.